glycerine/spin_paxos/README.md

 author's published implementation code and TLA+ model, something noted six years after publication.

+Sutra writes, "This paper identifies a problem in both the TLA+ specification and the implementation of the Egalitarian Paxos protocol.
+It is related to how replicas switch from one ballot to another when computing the dependencies of a command."

+So the problem was not _within_ a single round of EPaxos, but _between_ then multiple rounds; a classic location for bugs to creep in! (and something this spin_paxos repository could to be extended to check... but only check/start with the simplest building block; there is not (yet) and "multiple rounds" of Paxos here).

 References for the EPaxos bug:

 "On the correctness of Egalitarian Paxos" by Pierre Sutra, 2019.